Afghan Response Route

 The Afghanistan Response Route (ARR) was a secret UK government immigration scheme operated from 2023 to 2025 in response to a serious data breach by the Ministry of Defence (MoD).
 The breach exposed the identities of thousands of Afghans who had worked with British forces in the War in Afghanistan (2001–2021), putting them at risk of Taliban reprisals.
 The existence of the scheme—and the breach that triggered it—was concealed from the public under a superinjunction until July 2025, when it was revealed by court rulings and the press.

 Background and breach

 In early 2022, a British defence official accidentally circulated a spreadsheet that included the personal data of over 18,700 Afghans who had applied to the UK’s Afghan Relocations and Assistance Policy (ARAP) or ex gratia schemes.
 Although the official intended to send details of 150 people, the file contained over 33,000 entries, including contact information and details of links to UK personnel.

 The breach went undetected until August 2023, when an excerpt from the spreadsheet appeared in a Facebook group.
-Then-Defence Secretary Ben Wallace applied for an injunction and was granted a superinjunction by the High Court.
+Defence Secretary Ben Wallace applied for an injunction and was granted a superinjunction by the High Court.
 It was the first such injunction ever issued to the UK government and applied contra mundum—against the entire world—barring not only reporting on the leak but any mention of the injunction’s existence.